dinabandhu50/IRIS_PROJECT/README.md

 # IRIS_PROJECT

-This repo is to learn how to structure ML projects
+This repo is to learn how to structure ML projects.